-The French-born vine grower Nicholas Herbemont (1771-1839) received the beginning of the 19th century seedlings of a vine by Isaac Lenoir, who lived in Horatio (Sumpter County, South Carolina ) lived.
-Herbemont selected them in his Rebgarten in Columbia (South Carolina) and named them for the time being as Lenoir (by the way, this had a few years earlier named after him lineage-like Herbemont discovered).
+The French-born vine grower Nicholas Herbemont (1771-1839) received the beginning of the 19th century seedlings of a vine of Isaac Lenoir, who lived in Horatio (Sumpter County, South Carolina ) lived.
+Herbemont selected these in his Rebgarten in Columbia (South Carolina) and named her for the time being as Lenoir (by the way, this had a few years earlier named after him lineage-like Herbemont discovered).
 He left many in 1828 cuttings in a cigar box (hence Cigar Box Grape) the lawyer Nicholas Longworth (1783-1863) in Cincinnati ( Ohio ), which later became one of the first major US wine producers.
-From there, a cutlet arrived to Natchez ( Mississippi ), where it was grown by a Spaniard named Jacques.
+From there, a cutted to Natchez ( Mississippi ), where it was grown by a Spaniard named Jacques.
 Therefore, it was now marketed as Black Spanish or Jacquez.

-The aforementioned Thomas V. Munson at least dealt with the descent of Jacquez.
+The aforementioned Thomas V. Munson was at least concerned with the descent of Jacquez.
 From him also comes the often rumored statement that a cuttings in a cigar box of Madeira in the United States arrived.
 This false assumption of origin is probably due to the tradition of Herbemont, its grape varieties, because of their characteristics, names of well-known European growing areas such as Burgundy.
 Bordeaux and also Madeira assigned.
 Much more likely is the reverse way.
-That the variety of settlers who had returned to their homeland from the USA was brought to the island of Madeira.
+Namely, that the sort of settlers returned from the USA to their homeland was brought to the island of Madeira.